vahidbas/ssmkit/doc/global/tutorial01.md

 Simulating
 data from a SSM model is equivalent to sampling from the associated stochastic process.
 One may sequentially use `random` method of the process object to simulate sequence of data.
-However, all process objects in `ssmpack` provide a `random_n(n)` method that returns a sequence of `n` samples from the process:
+However, all process objects in `ssmkit` provide a `random_n(n)` method that returns a sequence of `n` samples from the process:
 ~~~{.cpp}
 // initialize the process